CVE-2026-0390 Overview

 Immediate Actions Required

-- Verify Secure Boot is enabled and properly configured on all affected systems
+- Verify Secure Boot is enabled and that TPM-based attestation is in use where supported.

 Patch Information